 Embassy Contact Information: Americans living in or visiting The Bahamas are encouraged to register at the Consular Section of the U.S. Embassy in Nassau and obtain updated information on travel and security within The Bahamas.
-The U.S. Embassy is located next to McDonald's restaurant on Queen Street in downtown Nassau; telephone (242)322-1181, after hours: (242)328-2206.
+The U.S. Embassy is located at 42 Queen Street, in Nassau; telephone (242)322-1181, after hours: (242)322-1181 ext.
+43111.
+Should you need to fax documents to the Embassy, the fax number is 242-356-7174.
 The Consular Section hours are 9:00 a.m. - 12:00 noon and 2:00 p.m. - 4:00 p.m.
 Monday-Friday, except local and U.S. holidays.
-The U.S. Embassy is also responsible for consular services in the Turks and Caicos Islands (TCI), a United Kingdom (British) overseas territory.
-U.S. citizens may obtain updated information on travel and security in TCI from the U.S. Embassy in Nassau.
+Other information for the US Embassy in the Bahamas can be found online at https://bs.usembassy.gov.

 Bahamas Climate:Because of the Gulf Stream, winters in the Bahamas are fairly mild, about 10 degrees F/5 C warmer than in nearby Florida.
 The summers can be humid, rainy and warm (day temperatures reaching into the low 90s F/33 C), but are moderated by trade winds.
 High season is from November to mid April, when the weather is generally good.
 Hurricane season is from July to October, and most rain falls at that time.
 There really is no bad time to go, but take along at least a sweater during the winter.
 Average day temperatures in fall and spring are in the 70s-80s F/23-32 C, with nights in the 60s F/15-22 C. Winter temperatures can be about 10 degrees F/5 C cooler.